 The AEMC received two rule change requests to address the adverse impacts on consumers as a result of metering installation delays:

 - The Hon Josh Frydenberg MP, Minister for the Environment and Energy, submitted a rule change request on behalf of the Australian Government that would impose obligations on electricity retailers to install a meter within a specified timeframe.

 - The Australian Energy Council (AEC) submitted a rule change request to extend the timeframes in which faulty electricity meters must be replaced; allow customers to opt out of the written notification requirements involved in a retailer led deployment of advanced meters; and address several issues related to planned interruption notices.

-All three rule change requests are seeking changes to the National Electricity Rules (NER) and the National Electricity Retail Rules (NERR).
-As such, the AEMC has consolidated the rule change requests under the National Electricity Law and the National Electricity Retail Law.
+The rule change requests sought changes to the National Electricity Rules (NER) and the National Electricity Retail Rules (NERR).
+As such, the AEMC consolidated the rule change requests under the National Electricity Law and the National Electricity Retail Law.

 On 31 May 2018 the AEMC published a consultation paper for the metering installation timeframes rule change.
-24 submissions were received on the consultation paper and can be found below.
+24 submissions were received and can be found below.

 Rule change requests